galikbence/genome_annotation/README.md

       Concatenate all hints from all sources into one file:

         cat hints.est.gff hints.rnaseq.intron.gff hints.rnaseq.ep.gff > hints.gff

+We can prepare varius gene models and hints file for our genome.

   ## 3. Repeat modelling & masking